dekorateio/dekorate/readme.md

 ### Prometheus annotations

 The [prometheus](https://prometheus.io/) annotation processor provides annotations for generating prometheus related resources.
-In particular it can generate [ServiceMonitor](annotations/prometheus-annotations/src/main/java/io/dekorate/prometheus/model/ServiceMonitor.java) which are used by the
+In particular, it can generate [ServiceMonitor](annotations/prometheus-annotations/src/main/java/io/dekorate/prometheus/model/ServiceMonitor.java) which are used by the
 [Prometheus Operator](https://github.com/coreos/prometheus-operator) in order to configure [prometheus](https://prometheus.io/) to collect metrics from the target application.

 This is done with the use of [@EnableServiceMonitor](annotations/prometheus-annotations/src/main/java/io/dekorate/prometheus/annotation/EnableServiceMonitor.java) annotation.